SAP-samples/teched2023-IN160/exercises/ex3/README.md

 In the previous exercise, we have activated and deployed Edge Integration Cell runtime.
 Now let's look at how we can discover, design and run pre-built standard integrations on Edge Integration Cell.
 In this exercise, we will use a pre-built standard content to connect to SAP S/4HANA backend system, trigger execution of the content deployed on Edge Integration Cell and perform operations like update of the S/4HANA data objects.

+### Note

+For all the subsequent steps in this exercise, please replace the XX in userXX with your respective id e.g user99

 ##  Description

 After completing these steps you will have deployed a standard integration on Edge Integration Cell and successfully executed it with on-premise SAP S/4HANA system.